 a bleeding or blood clotting disorder such as hemophilia;

-a recent history of stroke (unless you are being treated for stroke).
+a recent history of stroke (if you are receiving Activase for pulmonary embolism).

-If possible before you receive alteplase, tell your doctor if you have:
+If possible before you receive Activase, tell your doctor if you have ever had:

 high blood pressure;